-Quality and precision of the component is also of utmost importance in auto components especially in case of products like crankshafts, pistons etc. Thus, companies which follow global best practices like Six Sigma, Kaizen, total quality management (TQM), 5-S etc. and which have quality certifications like ISO etc. are viewed favorably.
+Quality and precision of the component is also of utmost importance in auto components especially in case of products like crankshafts, pistons, etc. Thus, companies which follow global best practices like Six Sigma, Kaizen, total quality management (TQM), 5-S, etc., and which have quality certifications like ISO, etc., stand to gain the trust of new OEMs enabling them to increase market share and diversify.

+iii.
 Diversification

-CARE Ratings analyses the extent of diversification in entities revenue stream emanating from diversification in product segment, geography specific exposure, clientele base, market segment.
+CARE Ratings analyses the extent of diversification in entities revenue stream emanating from diversification in product segment, geography-specific exposure, clientele base and market segment.
 Diversified clientele: A well-diversified customer mix is important for the ancillary manufacturer as it helps minimize the risk of volatile sales and profits.
 CARE Ratings positively views companies which have a diversified client base as this insulates the company from decline in performance of any particular OEM.

 Product mix: Diversification across product/segment categories (passenger vehicles, commercial vehicles, three-wheelers, two-wheelers or their sub-segments) or models makes the company less susceptible to decline in volumes in any particular category or model.
-Consistent orders from new models is looked at positively as it depicts companies strength in developing products for new models and getting insulated from declining sales of existing / old models.
+Consistent orders from new models is considered positively as it depicts the company' strength in developing products for new models and getting insulated from declining sales of existing / old models.
 A wide range of products also helps in mitigating the risk and contributes to more stable revenue.
+This may become increasingly relevant as the sales of electric vehicles gain momentum.

 Geography: Exports help widen the clientele and market presence of the company and help insulate the revenues and margins from domestic factors.
+However, demand contraction in key exporting markets and exposure to volatile foreign exchange needs evaluation.
 Presence in multiple clusters within India also provides geographical diversification.

-Revenue diversification: Companies having a balance between OEM sales and sales to replacement market are viewed favorably.
-Replacement market sales command higher margins, at the same time provide revenue stability as it is not correlated to the performance of the OEMs and production of vehicles, which can be volatile.
-However, a large distribution network is required to cater the replacement market, so the costs incurred may not be justifiable at times, as the buyers in this segment are extremely price sensitive and may not be brand conscious.
+Revenue diversification: Having a balance between OEM sales and sales to replacement market enables component manufacturers to mitigate the cyclicality associated with auto OEM sales to an extent.
+Replacement market sales command higher margins and at the same time provide revenue stability as it is not correlated to the performance of the OEMs and production of vehicles, which can be volatile.
+However, a large distribution network is required to cater to the replacement market, so the costs incurred may not be justifiable at times, as the buyers in this segment are extremely price sensitive and may not be brand conscious.
 Further, CARE Ratings analyses the interplay of these diversified segments in the overall operations of the company in the past.

+iv.
 Logistics, supply chain and location of the plant

 The auto ancillary industry is primarily located in and around the auto clusters.
-In India there are 3 major auto clusters, namely Gurgaon- Manesar in the north, around Pune-Aurangabad in the west and around Chennai in the south.
+In India, there are 3 major auto clusters, namely, Gurgaon- Manesar in the north, around Pune-Aurangabad in the west and around Chennai in the south.
 In the recent times, Gujarat has emerged as a new auto hub.
-The Tier-I and Tier-II suppliers are generally located in the vicinity of the OEM's units while the unorganized segment is spread across the country.
+The Tier-I and Tier-II suppliers are generally located in the vicinity of the OEM's units, while the unorganised segment is spread across the country.